NHL Betting Guide – Odds, Picks & Tips

 As far as the best sportsbooks for NHL betting go, you’ll find that each has unique characteristics and strong points.
 For example, DraftKings is known for having a slick interface and a great live betting platform.
 FanDuel also crushes it on usability, but the layout is much simpler.

-While no NHL teams make their home here in VA, that doesn’t mean that there’s not quite a built-in fanbase for the fastest game on ice.
+While no NHL teams make their home here in Virginia, there are plenty of hockey fans in the state.
 Allegiances may be spread out a bit more than elsewhere, but some teams move the needle more than others in terms of interest.
-Here’s a look at a pair of teams that generate quite the buzz in VA.
+Here’s a look at a pair of teams that generate quite the buzz in Virginia.

 The closest thing we have to a home team, especially for those in the DC metro area, is the Capitals.
 After coming up short in the quest for Lord Stanley’s Cup for what seems like forever, the team finally had a massive breakthrough not too long ago.